 Dogs can wiggle out of body harnesses of any type.
 A harness that seems to be well-fitted may still allow room for a dog to get a leg through without you noticing, causing the harness to fail when your dog pulls.

 If your dog wears a head harness like a gentle leader, she may be able to get a paw up and wipe off the muzzle part and slide out of the collar part.
 This can happen surprisingly quickly.

 Slip and choke collars allow the collar to tighten indefinitely.
 This means that the harder your dog pulls, the tighter it will get.
-If a slip collar is pulled sharply either to discipline a dog or to pull her back from a sudden obstacle, it can tighten quickly and significantly enough to injure or dog or cause significant pain.
-If your dog lunges after something on a slip collar, she could injure the delicate structure of her trachea.
-The Professional Pet Guild recommends against these collars because, in their experience, these collars result in soft tissue injuries and damage the human-animal bond.
+If a slip collar is pulled harshly (either to discipline a dog or to pull them back from a sudden obstacle) it can quickly tighten enough to injure or dog or cause significant pain.
+If your dog lunges after something on a slip collar, they could seriously injure their trachea, which is where these collars distribute their pressure.
+The Professional Pet Guild recommends against using these collars because, in their experience, they result in soft tissue injuries and damage the human-animal bond.